YangChuan80/KatyOBD/README.md

 **On-board diagnostics** (**OBD**) is an automotive term referring to a vehicle's self-diagnostic and reporting capability.
 OBD systems give the vehicle owner or repair technician access to the status of the various vehicle subsystems.
 Modern OBD implementations use a standardized digital communications port to provide real-time data in addition to a standardized series of diagnostic trouble codes, or DTCs, which allow one to rapidly identify and remedy malfunctions within the vehicle.

-***Katy OBD*** is a dialog-based application performing the parser of data from ECU (Electronic Control Unit) built in cars via OBD port with a Bluetooth OBD connector.
+***Katy OBD*** is a dialog-based application performing the data parser from ECU (Electronic Control Unit) built in consumer production automobiles via OBD port with a Bluetooth OBD connector.
 It can provide the information of ECU parameters including:
 - **RPM**
 - **Speed**
 - **Coolant Temperature**